Class of 2021

 Engagement Intern, Care for Kids: Functional Studies in Genetic Research

 Aimee is from Seattle, WA, and received a bachelor’s degree in biology with a minor in bioethics and global health from the University of Washington.
 After college, she spent a year in Namibia as a science teacher with the United States Peace Corps.
 Aimee has worked in the genetic testing industry and has experience as a crisis counselor and child-life volunteer.
 She enjoys the outdoors, recently completing a trip up Half Dome in Yosemite National Park and backpacking through Banff and Jasper National Parks.
 Aimee is conversant in Spanish and Afrikaans.

 Gauri is from Toronto, Canada, and received a bachelor’s degree in both molecular genetics & microbiology and health & disease from the University of Toronto.
-She is a trained para-counselor and has worked as a community coordinator in her area and as a volunteer with a distress center.
-Before beginning graduate school, Gauri worked as a genetic counseling assistant at SickKids Hospital and North York General Hospital, both in Toronto.
+She is a trained para-counselor and has served as a community coordinator and volunteer with a distress center.
+Gauri has worked as a genetic counseling assistant at SickKids Hospital and North York General Hospital.
 Outside of school, she enjoys spending her time swimming and movie watching.
 Gauri is fluent in Hindi and proficient in French.

 Dana is from Chicago, IL, and received a bachelor’s degree in biology with a minor in psychology from the University of Texas at Austin.
 During college, she became interested in global medicine and participated in a medical service trip to Nicaragua.
 Before beginning graduate school, Dana worked as an intern in hospital clinical quality and a genetics teaching specialist.
 She enjoys being with friends and family, outdoor activities, finding new food spots, and traveling.
 Dana is conversant in Spanish.